fbpx

 The main issues are –

-• Can be put in through a smaller incision
+• Can be put in through a shorter incision

 • Higher incidence of wrinkling